 - Put the flour, butter, shortening, sugar, salt, and vinegar in a mixing bowl or food processor and mix on medium speed until the butter and shortening

 startsto break up and the mixture looks lumpy and sandy.
 Add one tablespoon of water at a time until the dough starts to form a ball.

 - Remove the dough from the bowl and knead into a disc on a floured surface.
 Fold the disc in half and knead.
 Repeat one or two more times until the dough sticks together in a ball.
 Cover with plastic wrap and refrigerate for an hour.

-This is a simple recipe that it is perfect for getting your kids into the kitchen to bake together; mine loved mixing the filling, rolling the dough, and decorating these cute Halloween treats almost as much as they loved eating them!
+Homemade Halloween snack ideas are the perfect way to get your kids into the kitchen to bake together.
+Mine loved mixing the filling, rolling the dough, and decorating these cute Halloween treats almost as much as they loved eating them!

-Note: This recipe is vegan and allergy friendly!
+Note: This recipe is a vegan and allergy friendly Halloween snack idea!